-The Braun Series 7 is hard to pass up because of the huge price difference against the Series 9.
+The Braun Series 7 is hard to pass up because of the considerable price difference against the Series 9.
 But it still retains most of the features.
-It won’t shave as close but lesser blades mean less irritation.
+It won’t shave as close, but fewer blades mean less irritation.

 You can’t have it all.

 If you want something that’ll cut closer then go for the Series 9.
 It has an additional cutting element that’ll shave a little bit closer.
 But you’ll have to pay around $50 more for this.